 What is NatHERS and How Does it Work?

 NatHERS is the Nationwide House Energy Rating Scheme administered by the Department of the Environment and Energy on behalf of the states and territories.
-It provides Australian homes with a star rating from zero stars to 10, and this is based on estimating your home’s potential energy use for heating and cooling.
+It provides Australian homes with a star energy rating from zero stars to 10, and this is based on estimating your home’s potential energy use for heating and cooling.
 This is likened to an energy-efficiency measuring tape which, through smart design options, can help households save on their energy costs while making their homes more comfortable.

 How is My Home Rated